-The only source of information on Gazelle expedition that describes the voyage's overall purpose can be found in the first volume of the published report (Hydrographisches Amt, 1888) and it is clear that Gazelle's sailing orders were drawn up with due consideration of the orders give to Challenger.
+The only source of information on Gazelle expedition that describes the voyage's overall purpose can be found in the first volume of the published report (Hydrographisches Amt, 1888).

-However, the opening lines of the Preface5 state:
+The opening lines of the Preface5 state:

 "In 1874, SMS Gazelle was sent on a two-year voyage, firstly to carry the German expedition destined for the observation of the transit of Venus in December 1874 to the Kerguelen Islands and to take part in these observations, and secondly to promote oceanography and to conduct physical and oceanographic research in the maritime sciences".